LeetLLM

 Run Qwen3.5 Locally with Ollama

-Qwen3.5 is available in Ollama from 0.8B to 122B.
-This guide shows how to choose the right local tag, fit it to your memory budget, and expose it through Ollama's OpenAI-compatible API.
+Qwen3.5 in Ollama spans primary aliases from 0.8B to 122B plus explicit quantized variants.
+This guide shows how to choose the right local tag, keep context size realistic, and expose it through Ollama's OpenAI-compatible API.

 qwen3.5:0.8b1.0 GB256KText, Image